-Based on the numbers and geographic locations of their use, wires and cables pose a risk of entanglement for all sea turtle species considered in this analysis.
-It should be noted that wires and cables would be expended in offshore deep water portions, and would not be an entanglement risk for sea turtles in inland waters.
 Any species of sea turtle that occurs in the Study Area could at some time encounter expended cables or wires.
-The sink rates of cables and wires would rule out the possibility of these drifting great distances into nearshore and coastal areas where green, hawksbill, Kemp's ridley, and loggerhead turtles are more likely to occur and feed on the bottom.
-The leatherback is more likely to co-occur with these activities, given its preference for open-ocean habitats, but this species is known to forage on jellyfish at or near the surface.
-Hatchlings and juveniles of some sea turtle species (e.g. greens and loggerheads), may occur in open-ocean habitats, too.
-Under Alternative 1, exposure to cables and wires used in testing activities may cause short-term or long-term disturbance to an individual turtle because if a sea turtle were to become entangled in a cable or wire, it could free itself, or the entanglement could lead to injury or death.
+Based on the numbers and geographic locations of their use, wires and cables most likely pose a risk of entanglement for hatchlings and pre-recruitment juveniles of all sea turtle species, and leatherback turtles of all age classes.
+Wires and cables may pose a slight risk to juvenile, sub-adult, and adult loggerhead, green, and hawksbill sea turtles that have recruited to benthic foraging grounds.
+However, wires and cables from sonobuoys would be expended in waters too deep for benthic foraging, so bottom-foraging sea turtles (e.g., loggerhead and green turtles) would not interact with these materials once they sink.
+The sink rates of cables and wires would rule out the possibility of these drifting great distances into nearshore and coastal areas where juvenile, sub-adult, and adult green, hawksbill, Kemp's ridley, and loggerhead sea turtles are more likely to occur and feed on the bottom.
+However, if wires and cables are expended in waters where the isobaths are not greater than the benthic foraging ability (dive depth), then juvenile, sub-adult, and adult loggerhead, green, and hawksbill sea turtles could be at risk of entanglement.
+For example, loggerheads may forage in benthic habitats as deep as approximately 200 meters (Hochscheid, 2014).
+Hatchlings and pre-recruitment juveniles of all sea turtle species may also occur in open-ocean habitats; however, the likelihood of impact is lower for these age classes due to their occurrence at or near the water surface by concentrated Sargassum mats.
+Activities will not be initiated near concentrated Sargassum mats due to the possible presence of sea turtles.
+Testing activities that use wires and cables may cause short-term or long-term disturbance to an individual turtle because if a sea turtle were to become entangled in a cable or wire, it could free itself, or the entanglement could lead to injury or death.
 Potential impacts of exposure to cable or wire may result in changes to an individual's behavior, growth, survival, annual reproductive success, lifetime reproductive success (fitness), or species recruitment.
-However, cables and wires are generally not expected to cause disturbance to sea turtles because of (1) the physical characteristics of the cables and wires; (2) the behavior of the species, as sea turtles are unlikely to become entangled in an object that is resting on the seafloor; and (3) the low numbers of wires and cables expended in the AFTT study area.
-Potential impacts of exposure to cables and wires are not expected to result in population-level impacts.
+However, cables and wires are generally expected to cause an insignificant impact to sea turtles because of (1) the physical characteristics of the cables and wires; (2) the behavior of the species, as sea turtles are unlikely to become entangled in an object that is resting on the seafloor; and (3) the low concentrations of expended wires and cables in the AFTT Study Area.
+Given the low concentration of expended wires and cables, and the patchy distribution of sea turtles and the wires and cables expended in the offshore waters throughout the Study Area, the likelihood of encountering a wire or cable and becoming entangled is low.